Edw590/3DMazeMod/README.md

 Note: to get some functions to be accessible from the EXE, I had to find a way to insert the references to the functions in the EXE (to the PE's IID) - I used `IIDKing 2.01` by SantMat as suggested by the book `Portable Executable File Format - A Reverse Engineer View`.
 Later I realized the functions were no longer needed and so I removed all references again, but the program was very useful to test other approaches until I got to the working one.

 Note 2: in the middle of the path I got my hands on the source of the maze program.
 Apparently it comes with Visual Studio 5 from 1997.
 I don't know how to compile it, so I kept patching the already compiled program and used the source as a guide for the mods.
-Was still really cool to manage to:
+Was still really cool to (without the source) manage to:
 - create a new section on the PE file and add code to it that could be called from the original code section;
 - create a new window;
 - switch the windows between monitors very fast;